Sweet Tooth Review: Heartwarming But Never Too Cheesy

 VERDICT: WATCH!

-Here is salida|etc’s rating for season 2 of Kingdom.
+Here is salida|etc’s rating for the first season of Sweet Tooth.

 Let us know what you think of the series by giving it your own rating or commenting below.